·5 min read

 Moving Forward

-This is a minimal version of using MLXLLM.
+This is a minimal version of using MLXLMCommon.
 You can now experiment with:

 You are ready to start building applications with on-device language models.
-In my next post, I will show you how to configure a different model which is not defined in ModelRegistry and start generating text - and you will be surprised at how few lines of code it takes!
+In my next post, I will show you how to configure a different model and start generating text, and you will be surprised at how few lines of code it takes!

 If you are working with MLX Swift, I would love to hear about your experiences with.
-Drop a comment below or reach out on Twitter @rudrankriyam or Bluesky @rudrankriyam.bsky.social!
+Reach out on X @rudrank or Bluesky @rudrankriyam.bsky.social!

 Happy MLXing!